-I originally wrote this in August of 2013 and it still remains one of the most read items on my blog.
+I originally wrote this in August of 2013 and it still remains one of the most read items on my blog (I've finally as of mid-April started the signifcant task of actually editing down this post with out of date information and cleaning it up).
 Like my Mac Pro, I’ve continually updated this page and will continue to do so until my Mac Pro retires.

-My opinion of the redesigned Mac Pro still remains negative as I type this from a heavily upgraded 2008 Mac Pro.
-That said, the fact 7+ years later my Mac Pro remains a viable computer is a testament both how well engineered the Mac Pro was, and to the benefits modular computer design.
+My opinion of the redesigned Mac Pro still remains negative as used a heavily upgraded 2008 Mac Pro 10 years only to upgrade to a Westmere Mac Pro in 2018, waiting for the mythical return to modular computing.
+That said, the fact 10+ years later my Mac Pro remains a viable computer is a testament both how well engineered the Mac Pro was, and to the benefits modular computer design.

 Whether you may have economical reasons or a disdain for the new less upgradable/hackable Mac Pro, this guide seeks to illustrate upgrades that are feasible upgrades beyond your typical RAM and Hard drive upgrades.